sneha-sil/graphpancake/README.md

 If you use `graphpancake` in your research, please cite this repository and the relevant references above.

-Sil, S., Scheidt, K.A. graphpancake: A Python library to represent organic molecules as molecular graphs using electronic structure theory, ChemRxiv, 2025.
+Sil, S., Maskeri, M. A., Scheidt, K.A.
+2025. graphpancake: A Python package for representing organic molecules as molecular graphs utilizing electronic structure theory.
 DOI:

 ---